-Recruitment marketing mainly refers to attracting passive candidates and affecting them to the point that they want to look for positions at your company.
+Recruitment marketing mainly refers to attracting passive candidates and influencing them to the point that they want to look for positions at your company.
 A million-dollar question is what role does candidate experience (CX) play in it?
-Well, as candidate experience indicates to every context the prospective candidates face on their way from audience member to employee, those aspects are developed by your recruitment marketing efforts, we would say quite a bit, wouldn’t you?
+Well, as candidate experience indicates to every context the prospective candidates face on their way from audience member to employee.
+These aspects are developed by your recruitment marketing efforts; we would say quite a bit, wouldn’t you?

 There is a possibility that all of it is not quite as straightforward as it is to express in black and white.
-It is a two-way process like give and take, with a feedback circle developing where recruitment marketing and candidate experience interact and play off each other.
+It is a bilateral process following give and take approach, with a feedback circle developing where recruitment marketing and candidate experience interact and play off each other.
 Let’s have a look at a beginner’s example of a candidate’s journey from the audience to the employee so that we can have a better understanding of those contexts and observe this interaction at work:

 Your social network postings primarily attract the person to your executive board (EB) and executive vice president (EVP).
 They start following your presence on many outlets and subscribe to your blog too.
-As they are passive jobseekers, this might be the level of interaction for some time, but then one they can get really curious to check you out on review sites like Glassdoor and LinkedIn to know what people say about you.
+Since they are passive jobseekers, this might be the level of interaction for some time, but then once they can get really curious to check you out on review sites like Glassdoor and LinkedIn to know what people say about you.

 Now!
 You inspire them through your rich reviews and employee testimonial videos and conclude that it’s time to look for your job openings on the company’s careers page.
 This phase too last for a short while, during which they will still be following your social media pages and networks, interacting with your postings and commenting on your blog articles.
 Then one day the perfect position pops up and they get their application in.
 Now they are for sure in the applicant funnel.

 Each of these phases is a context where you and your recruitment marketing team have the capacity to affect the applicant’s experience, and in turn, their experience offers you information regarding the things that you are doing good and the areas where you need improvement.